 A researcher is a covered entity if he or she furnishes healthcare services to individuals, including the subjects of research, and conducts certain transactions in electronic form.

-A researcher is not a covered entity if it does not engage in one or more of the above-mentioned transactions in electronic form.
+A researcher is not a covered entity if it does not engage in one or more of the above-mentioned transactions in electronic form or have other entities conduct such transactions on its behalf.
 A researcher is also not a covered entity if the researcher does not furnish healthcare services to individuals, including subjects of research.

 HIPAA defines "healthcare" quite specifically.
 Healthcare means care, services, or supplies related to the health of an individual.
 Health care includes, but is not limited to, the following: